Lxj321/U6G-XL-MIMO-Radiomap-Prediction-Multi-config-Dataset-and-Beam-map-Approach/docs/pretrained.md

 * `scene_dense_encoding`
 * `scene_dense_feature`

-These task IDs are aligned with the benchmark naming in `benchmark.md`.
+These task IDs are directly aligned with the benchmark naming defined in the Benchmark page.

 ---

-## Recommended Usage
+## Recommended GAN usage

 For evaluation or inference, users typically only need:

 * `best_G.pth`
 * `config.json`

-The folder naming directly indicates the benchmark setting, e.g.:
+The folder naming directly indicates the benchmark task, for example:

 ```text
 Pretrained_Model/GAN/random_dense_feature/